HentaiConnoisseur/RailMob/Attributes.md

 <p>

 * ARMOR
-  * Armor bonus of an Entity.
+  * Armor bonus of a Custom Monster.

 * ARMORTOUGHNESS
-  * Armor durability bonus of an Entity.
+  * Armor durability bonus of a Custom Monster.

 * ATTACKDAMAGE
-  * Attack damage of an Entity.
+  * Attack damage of a Custom Monster.

-* ATTACKSPEED
-  * Attack speed of an Entity.

-* FLYINGSPEED
+* FLYINGSPEED	(parrots only)
-  * Flying speed of an Entity.
+  * Flying speed of a Custom Monster.

 * FOLLOWRANGE
-  * Range at which an Entity will follow others.
+  * Range at which a Custom Monster will follow others.

 * KNOCKBACKRESISTANCE
-  * Resistance of an Entity to knockback.
+  * Resistance of a Custom Monster to knockback.

-* LUCK
-  * Luck bonus of an Entity.

 * MAXHEALTH
-  * Maximum health of an Entity.
+  * Maximum health of a Custom Monster.

 * MOVEMENTSPEED
-  * Movement speed of an Entity.
+  * Movement speed of a Custom Monster.

 * HORSEJUMPSTRENGTH
-  * Strength with which a horse will jump.
+  * Strength with which a Custom Monster will jump. (horse only)

 * ZOMBIESPAWNREINFORCEMENTS
-  * Chance of a zombie to spawn reinforcements.
+  * Chance of a Custom Monster to spawn reinforcements. (zombie only)

 </p>
 </details>